jagrvargen/holberton-system_engineering-devops/0x06-regular_expressions/README.md

 3. 3-repetition_token_2.rb - Find the regular expression that will match hbtn, hbttn, hbtttn, hbttttn, but not hbn.

 4. 4-repetition_token_3.rb - Find the regular expression that matches hbn, hbtn, hbttn, hbtttn, hbttttn, but not hbn.

+5. 5-beginning_and_end.rb - Match any string that begins with h and ends with n and can have any single character in between.